-Arthroscopic surgery is a procedure that allows your doctor to look inside one of your joints through a small incision, rather than making the larger incision that would be needed for open surgery.
+Arthroscopic surgery (or arthroscopy) is a procedure that allows your doctor to look inside one of your joints through a small incision, rather than making the larger incision that would be needed for open surgery.

 Arthroscopic surgeons use an arthroscope, a pencil-sized viewing instrument that uses a small lens and light to magnify and illuminate the structures inside the joint.
 The arthroscope is attached to a fiber-optic cable linked to a miniature television camera that lets the surgeon view the interior of the joint using a closed-circuit television system with a high resolution monitor.